mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 # MergeDuty

-All code changes to Firefox and Fennec land in the [mozilla-central](https://hg.mozilla.org/mozilla-central) repository.
+All code changes to Firefox and Fennec land in the [mozilla-central](https://hg.mozilla.org/mozilla-central) repository
 * The `nightly` releases are built from that repo twice a day.
 * DevEdition and Beta releases are built from the [beta](https://hg.mozilla.org/releases/mozilla-beta/) repository
 * Extended Support Releases follow-up from the relevant ESR repo, such as [mozilla-esr52](https://hg.mozilla.org/releases/mozilla-esr52/)